-"The way you feel in the morning is directly related to what you did the day and night before,” explains Denny Hemingson, diet and lifestyle expert and functional diagnostic nutrition practitioner.
-"Did you eat a clean diet, avoid caffeine after 1 p.m., shut off electronics an hour before bed and get 7-8 hours of restful sleep?
-Also, don't overdo the alcohol since It’s proven to prohibit the body from entering the deepest stages of sleep."
+"The way you feel in the morning is directly related to what you did the day and night before," says Denny Hemingson, diet and lifestyle expert and functional diagnostic nutrition practitioner.
+"Did you eat a clean diet, avoid caffeine after 1 p.m., shut off electronics an hour before bed, and get seven to eight hours of restful sleep?
+Also, don't overdo the alcohol since it's proven to prohibit the body from entering the deepest stages of sleep."

-Sometimes the most effective way to raise your energy is not through anything you do with your body, but by accessing your mind.
-By writing down what's on your mind, you can better focus your energy and in the process create more of it.
+Sometimes the most effective way to raise your energy without caffeine is not through anything you do with your body, but by accessing your brainpower.
+By writing down what's on your mind, you can better focus your energy and spark your creativity.

 "Take five to 20 minutes to write down your thoughts, feelings, and your 'to-dos,'" recommends life coach Kathy McCabe.
 "This is a powerful practice and time creator.
 Taking this time will help you see what is 'running through your brain,' and help you organize your top priorities for the day."

-Like journaling, the positive effects of saying positive affirmations to yourself have been backed up with science and research.
+Like journaling, the benefits of saying positive affirmations to yourself have been backed by science and research.
 Practice positive self-talk in the morning and you will reframe your feelings and help take charge of your emotions—rather than feeling helpless in the face of them.

 A high-fiber breakfast is an excellent way to start the day.
 A standard American breakfast of meat, dairy, and processed foods can spike your sugar and fat levels…and lead to the inevitable crash an hour or two later.
 Instead, McCabe suggests you, "Try a blueberry and almond-butter smoothie, made with your favorite non-dairy milk.
 Throw in a little flax for your Omega-3s and a couple of frozen broccoli spears or a handful of spinach for extra anti-oxidants.
 You won't taste the greens."